-The Guidelines for the Management of Graves' Orbitopathy addressing the treatment of TED was updated in 2016.
-The guidelines recommended high-dose systemic glucocorticoids for first-line treatment for moderate-to-severe and active TED with off-label rituximab listed as an option among second-line recommended therapies (EUGOGO, 2016).
+The Guidelines for the Management of Graves' Orbitopathy addressing the treatment of TED was updated in 2021.
+The guidelines recommended high-dose systemic glucocorticoids for first-line treatment for moderate-to-severe and active TED with multiple second-line recommended therapies.
+Teprotumumab is noted to be a very promising drug recommended as a second line option (EUGOGO, 2021).